jamesray1/trinkler.software/fellowship.md

 ## Mission

 Many decision that we took as a society were based on the _assumption_ that future generations would improve on or fix existing problems.
-However the current educational system often produces a _clone-like_ mindset unfit to tackle above problems.
+However the current educational system often produces people with a _clone-like_ mindset unfit to tackle these problems.

-We need _kind, emphatic and courageous contrarians_ well-equipped to take on today's challenges.
+What we need are _kind, emphatic and courageous contrarians_ well-equipped to take on today's challenges.

 Our mission is to financial free up those for a year that would rather create world-changing technology than sit in a classroom or cubicle.

 ## Vision

 In a time of information abundance, the memory-based educational system has become outdated.
 It's time to _iterate_ to something more sensible.

 ## Apply